Shados/envy/manual/src/options.md

 <div class="option_description">

-Extra lines of `init.vim` configuration to append to the generated ones.
+Extra lines of `init.vim` configuration to append to the generated ones, immediately following any `pluginRegistry.<plugin>.extraConfig` config lines.

 </div>